Debug API requests in Postman

 The Postman Console displays network information and the request and response headers and body for each request, together with any Console output messages coming from your scripts.

 Filter by log message type under All Logs.
-Select the more actions icon More actions icon to turn timestamps and network information on or off.
+Select Options icon Options to turn timestamps and network information on or off.

 Console options